joans/joans.github.io/src/posts/japan-gokayama.md

 - It was used to keep cattle as well as people.
 - The upper floor was used to house Silk Moth Caterpillars to make traditional Japanese clothes from.
 - The steep angle of the roof was useful to keep masses of snow from collapsing the house.
-- The houses were built without a single nail.
+- All the houses were built without a single nail.

 ![Gassho-Zukuri House in Ainokura](/images/japan09/2023-05-06_112732_00.JPG) We walked to Ainokura, which is one of three Gokayama villages that you can visit.
 Ainokura is medium-sized compared to the other two villages.
 It has about 20 [Gassho-Zukuri](https://en.wikipedia.org/wiki/Minka) houses in total.
 In the [Gassho-Zukuri](https://en.wikipedia.org/wiki/Minka) houses in Ainokura, people are actually still living in.
 Some houses are used as accomodations for tourists, others are used as museums or restaurants.